aurora-opensource/xviz/docs/api-reference/io/xviz-memory-source-sink.md

 # MemorySourceSink

-A memory-based implementation for both the SourceInterface and SinkInterface.
+A memory-based implementation for both the Source interface and Sink interface.

 ## Methods

 ### readSync(name)

-Parameters:
+_Parameters:_

 - **name** - The identifier of the data to read.

 ### writeSync(name, data)

-Parameters:
+_Parameters:_

 - **name** - The identifier of the data to write.
 - **data** - The data to write.